Cornell-Tech-ML/mod3-donalddellapietra/README.md

 Note that I was using a slow gpu for these tests, so the cuda times may not be representative.

+NOTE: when I raised the batch size, the average epoch time for GPU decreased to 0.345040 seconds.

 SIMPLE DATASET

 Epoch  0  loss  6.823333593225619 correct 31